 - 4 sprigs thyme leaves

-- Sieve the dry ingredients into a bowl with the chocolate and pepper.
+- Sieve the dry ingredients into a bowl with the pepper and chocolate, if using.
 Stir in the walnuts and make a well in the centre.

 - Break in the eggs and start stirring, slowly adding the oil, yogurt and milk as you go along until just combined.

-- Gently mix in the beetroot, wild garlic, thyme and ⅔ of the goat’s cheese (cubed).
+- Gently mix in the beetroot, wild garlic, thyme and ⅔ of the goat’s cheese cubes.